 2. This relevant person will document your concern, and include your name and contact information, the date, a description of the complaint, what you request to resolve the complaint and the final resolution or decision.
 It is hoped that through this conversation, your concern will be addressed to your satisfaction.
 You will be kept informed if there are more steps involved in addressing your concern.

 3. If your complaint is not resolved or if you are uncomfortable discussing the issue with the relevant person, you can inform the supervisor of the person about the complaint.
-In most cases this would be the Chief Operating Officer (COO).
+In most cases this would be a Team Leader or Program Director.
 Where a complaint is related to the Chief Executive Officer (CEO), the stakeholder may direct the complaint to the Board Chair, who will work to resolve the complaint.

-4. If the COO is not able to resolve the complaint to the satisfaction of all parties, your concern will be referred to the CEO.
+4. If the Program Director is not able to resolve the complaint to the satisfaction of all parties, your concern will be referred to the CEO.
 You will be kept informed at each step.